geekabit

 Today Herman received the automatic transfer switch and is currently playing with testing it.

 His setup is as follows.
 If wall power fails, the inline UPS takes over, but what if the UPS fails?
-Herman told me he had more down time caused by UPS failure than by power outages.
+Herman told me he had had more down time caused by UPS failure than by power outages.
 With the addition of the automatic transfer switch, the UPS will be bypassed and the load will be transferred to direct wall power in case the UPS cuts out.
 Thus creating a redundant power setup on a single circuit with a single UPS.

 Stephen's build